 Most people need to work Monday to Friday.
 If this is not the case for you, the likelihood is you’ll want to work weekdays anyway to fit around the other people in your life.
 However, there’s no downside to experimenting with different options until you arrive at a format that works for you.

 Whatever you decide, make sure everyone who needs to know is aware of your working hours.
 This may include other people at your company as well as family members or roommates (who need to know not to disturb you during these hours).

 It’s best to create a schedule for the entire day (or at least most of it — you can leave some blocks free to do what you feel like in the moment).
-Make sure to include some time every day for exercise, relaxation, and hobbies.
+This allows you to build a work–life balance into your schedule.
+Make sure you include some time every day for exercise, relaxation, and hobbies.
 This way, if you ever have a less productive day than normal, you’ll not be tempted to continue working into your leisure time.